adamruzicka/regren/README.md

 -> install55.iso

 # copy .backup file to another folder containing for example install54.iso
-# run with -r flag to reapply renames to this file
+# run with -R flag to reapply renames to this file
 $ regren -R
 install54.iso
 -> i386_install_54.iso